 “Our mission is to create environments in which contemporary learning for every child can flourish,” Socol says.
-“All of us in LEAD are engineers and educators.
-In our partnership with teachers and administrators, our goal is to increase opportunities for students, expand their potential for future success, and close current opportunity gaps,” he added.
+“All of us in LEAD (Department of Learning Engineering, Access, and Design) are engineers and educators.
+In our partnership with teachers and administrators, our goal is to increase opportunities for students, expand their potential for future success, and close current opportunity gaps.”

 "Among the programs Socol supported is the division’s High School Center pilot.
 The center focuses on project-based learning and student internship opportunities.“There will be no bells to signal the end of a class or structural limits on the learning experiences offered to students.
 "An important part of our approach is a redesign of the environment, both in terms of the physical space and where and when learning actually takes place,” he said.

 "He also managed the division’s countywide initiative to bring broadband access to student homes not currently able to access this service."

 "Socol joined Albemarle County Public Schools in 2013 in support of the division’s Design 2015 initiative, which focused on project-based and collaborative learning programs across schools.
 A year later, he became the division’s Assistant Director of Educational Technology.
 In that role, he shaped the installation of software packages on student computers adaptable to individual learning styles and needs.
 Examples include multiple text-to-speech reading and speech-to-text dictation programs, multiple calculators, and creative tools for art and music.
 He also helped develop strategies for teachers to engage learners through interactive technologies, connectivity, project/problem/passion-based learning, and student choice and comfort in the classroom."